d-fine/Dataland/README.md

 * Update Docker Images.
 Publish new versions of docker images in CI by running CypressImage and TemurinImage Jobs
 * update node version in `dataland-frontend/build.gradle.kts`
 * Do the above also for the connected Repos (SkyminderClient, DatalandEDC).
 Publish new versions of artifacts if required.
 Use the new artifacts wherever relevant
+* After updating all components check if everything is still working